yraffah/yraffah.github.io/_posts/2014-05-16-careem-vs-uber.md

 tags: [apps, services, cars]
 date: 2014-05-16
 comments: true
 description: Personal chauffeur services is becoming an interesting need and the market is certainly increasing.
-You might think you don't need one as long as you have a car, well, guess what, you are *wrong*.
+You might think you don't need one as long as you have a car, well, guess what, you are wrong!
 image: careem-prize.jpg

 ---

 Personal chauffeur services is becoming an interesting need and the market is certainly increasing.
-You might think you don't need one as long as you have a car, well, guess what, you are *wrong*.
+You might think you don't need one as long as you have a car, well, guess what, you are *wrong!*.
 I personally have a car, yet, I needed a decent, clean, odor-free, and available car to drop me to or from an airport.

 <a href="{{ site.url }}/assets/uber-logo.jpg"><img src="{{ site.url }}/assets/uber-logo.jpg" alt="Uber Logo" width="300" style="float:right;margin-left:10px;margin-bottom:10px;" /></a>